cbshiles/KALX-libfms/README.md

 ### Library Organization
 Projects are header only files.
 Each project has a `.cpp` file with the project name.
 It calls test routines that are defined in each header.
-The project `xllfms` consists of Excel add-in functions that call the platform-indepenent code defined in other projects.
+The project `xllfms` consists of Excel add-in functions that call the platform-indepenent code in other projects.

 [root](root/README.md) - root finding
 [prob](prob/README.md) - probability related functions